 If you do not tell your readers who you are, what you do, and what sort of content you create, the likelihood of them wanting to follow you falls off a cliff.
 Not because you aren't "worth following," but because at a glance they don't have enough information to make a decision.

 And as we say often...
 IF CONFUSED, READER GONE.

 So give them a reason to hit that follow button.

-But we just don't think this is a very viable strategy for the everyday person.
+But we just don't think this is a great Twitter bio example for the everyday person.

 If you know Jack Butcher on Twitter, then you probably think, "He doesn't need to say who he is or what he does anymore.
 Everyone knows him!"